Python-PyQt/PyQt6-Docs/descriptions/QtCore/QRectF-c.rst

 Rendering
 ---------

-When using an anti-aliased painter, the boundary line of a :sip:ref:`~PyQt6.QtCore.QRectF` will be rendered symmetrically on both sides of the mathematical rectangle's boundary line.
+When using an :sip:ref:`~PyQt6.QtGui.QPainter.RenderHints.Antialiasing` painter, the boundary line of a :sip:ref:`~PyQt6.QtCore.QRectF` will be rendered symmetrically on both sides of the mathematical rectangle's boundary line.
 But when using an aliased painter (the default) other rules apply.

 Then, when rendering with a one pixel wide pen the :sip:ref:`~PyQt6.QtCore.QRectF`'s boundary line will be rendered to the right and below the mathematical rectangle's boundary line.